st3v3nmw/awesome-django-performance/README.md

 - [django-cachalot](https://github.com/noripyt/django-cachalot) - Caches your Django ORM queries and automatically invalidates them.
 - [django-cache-machine](https://github.com/django-cache-machine/django-cache-machine) - Automatic caching and invalidation for Django models through the ORM.
 - [django-ormcache](https://github.com/educreations/django-ormcache) - A cache manager mixin that provides some caching of objects for the ORM.
+- [PolyScale.ai](https://www.polyscale.ai/) - A high performance Data Delivery Network (DDN) that accelerates databases.
+Using smart caching, it improves query performance, lowers latency and makes data access and scale engineering a breeze, both on premise and at the edge.

 ### Articles